Videocipher

 VideoCipher is a brand name of analog scrambling and de-scrambling equipment for cable and satellite television invented primarily to enforce Television receive-only (TVRO) satellite equipment to only receive TV programming on a subscription basis.

-The second version of Videocipher, Videocipher II, was the primary encryption scheme used by major cable TV programmers to prevent TVRO owners from receiving free terrestrial television programming.
-It was especially notable due to the widespread compromise of its encryption scheme.
+The second version of Videocipher, Videocipher II, was especially notable due to the widespread compromise of its encryption scheme.

 Background

 Satellite providers

 Through the first half of the 1980s, HBO, Cinemax and other premium television providers with analog satellite transponders faced a fast growing market of TVRO equipment owners.
 Satellite television consumers could watch these services simply by pointing their dish at a satellite, and tuning into the provider's transponder.
-Two open questions existed about this practice: whether the Communications Act of 1934 applied as a case of "unauthorized reception" by TVRO consumers; and to what it extent it was legal for a service provider to encrypt their signals in an effort to prevent its reception.
+Two open questions existed about this practice: whether the Communications Act of 1934 applied as a case of "unauthorized reception" by TVRO consumers; and to what extent it was legal for a service provider to encrypt their signals in an effort to prevent its reception.

 The Cable Communications Policy Act of 1984 clarified all of these matters, making the following legal: